 Lay out cake rounds in threes.
 Once the frosting has chilled, pipe a round onto the bottom layers, stacking as you go.
 Top the final layer with piped buttercream, a petite lemon wedge, and a blackberry!
 Chill layered cakes in the fridge if not serving immediately.

-Blackberry Citrus Cocktails
+Blackberry Citrus Cocktail Recipe

 - ½ cup water